oliexdev/openScale/README.md

 # Supported Bluetooth scales :rocket:
 openScale has built-in support for a number of Bluetooth (BLE or "smart") scales from  many manufacturers, e.g. Beurer, Sanitas, Yunmai, Xiaomi, etc. (see model list below).
 Together with our users we constantly improve and extend the set of supported scales and in many cases pick up where the original app falls short.

-For scales without Bluetooth, or Bluetooth scales not (yet) supported by openScale, measurements can be manually entered in a quick and easy way.

 - Custom made Bluetooth scale
 - Beurer BF700, BF710 and BF800
 - Digoo DG-S038H